was successfully added to your cart.

 4. Hands-on learning is great for brain development too.
 This is because when activities require multiple processes such as using the hands, talking and listening, more areas of the brain are activated than with activities that involve single processes.
 This can help to expand and strengthen neural connections in the brain, which is essential in the early years of life.

-5. Introducing this type of learning from a young age is also great for nurturing problem solving skills.
+5. Introducing this type of learning from a young age is also great for nurturing problem-solving skills.
 This is because it allows children to think on their feet as well as give them the confidence needed to solve problems.
+Using the tiles in the phonics and maths sets also provide opportunities for children to experiment, make mistakes, and try again encouraging a trial-and-error process which is supportive of problem-solving and critical thinking skills.

 6. An additional benefit of ‘learning by doing’ is that it provides the opportunity for children to keep on practising until they are able to work something out.
 I remember one mum who bought the Little Wise Box of Maths sharing how their daughter loved that they didn’t need to keep on rubbing things out but could just keep on playing around with the different tabs until they solved the problem.